Saguaro: An Edge Computing-Enabled Hierarchical Permissioned Blockchain

-Each parent domain and eventually the LCA of all involved domains in a cross-domain transaction first, ensures that concurrent cross-domain transactions (if any) have been appended to the ledger of the intersection domains in the same order (i.e., consistency).
-Otherwise, one of the transactions will be aborted.
-For example, in Figure~\ref{fig:optimistic}, $m_i$ and $m_j$ are appended to the ledger of $D_{13}$ and $D_{14}$ in an inconsistent order, hence, domain $D_{22}$ aborts $m_j$. \sys guarantees that aborting transactions is deterministic, i.e., all higher-level domains reach the same decision on choosing transactions to be aborted, e.g., abort the transaction with the lowest id.
+Each parent domain and eventually the LCA of all involved domains in a cross-domain transaction ensures that concurrent cross-domain transactions (if any) have been appended to the ledger of the intersection domains in the same order.
+Otherwise, (at least) one of the transactions will be aborted.
+For example, in Figure~\ref{fig:optimistic}, $m_i$ and $m_j$ are appended to the ledger of $D_{13}$ and $D_{14}$ in an inconsistent order, hence, domain $D_{22}$ aborts (only) $m_j$. \sys guarantees that aborting transactions is deterministic, i.e., all higher-level domains reach the same decision on choosing transactions to abort, e.g., they all abort the transaction with the lowest id.
+Note that intermediate domains between involved domains and the LCA domain might receive the transaction from a subset of involved domains and be able to partially check the consistency and early abort in case of inconsistency.
+For example, in Figure~\ref{fig:optimistic}, domain $D_{21}$ receives $m_b$ from $D_{11}$ and $D_{12}$ (but not $D_{13}$).

-Note that intermediate domains between involved domains and the LCA domain might receive the transaction from a subset (more than one) of involved domains and be able to partially check the consistency and early abort in case of inconsistency.
-For example, in Figure~\ref{fig:optimistic}, domain $D_{21}$ receives $m_b$ from $D_{11}$ and $D_{12}$.
-Upon finding an inconsistency, the primary node of the domain marks one of the transactions and all its data-dependent transactions as aborted, e.g., in Figure~\ref{fig:optimistic}, $m_j$ is marked as aborted.
-The primary also sends an \abort message (singed by a crash-only primary or $2f+1$ Byzantine nodes) including the digest of the request to the nodes of the involved domains.
+Upon finding an inconsistency, the primary of the domain marks the transaction and all its data-dependent transactions as aborted, e.g., $m_j$ in Figure~\ref{fig:optimistic}.
+The primary also sends a certified \abort message including the request digest to the nodes of the involved domains.